Siddhesh-Dandekar/E-competition/README.md

 # E-competition
-This project was developed for finial year students.
-Still Under Progress
+This project was developed for final year students.

 Road Map for Implementing this project